Practical Nursing Admission Requirements

 Registration for a course makes the student responsible for attending the class until the course is completed or until, with permission of the Dean, the Office of Admissions authorizes withdrawal from that course.
 All students who withdraw from a course must meet with their advisor prior to withdrawal.
 A student who withdraws from a course or courses must complete the withdrawal form online in MyEC.
 Failure to comply will result in the recording of failing grades in all nursing courses in which the student is registered.
 Withdrawals, if completed by the last drop day as specified by the college, will be recorded as W.

 Upon withdrawal from the East Central Community College Nursing Program, an exit interview will be conducted.
-The Dean or faculty will meet with the student in order to identify factors that contributed to withdrawal from the nursing program.
+The nursing faculty will meet with the student in order to identify factors that contributed to withdrawal from the nursing program.

 Dismissal